BEEF LIVER BALLS

 You will meet many articles doubting the value of both the trials and the nutrient levels.
 Firstly the food trials often are on a small sample, over a short period, can exclude dogs that don't do well on the food etc. The nutrient tables are also mostly trial and error, and often just try to mimic what a real dogs diet (meat, bone and offal) would provide.
 Of course a vet cannot easily sell raw meat on their racks, so the AAFCO and vet industries have a particular interest in ensuring that products are easily sanctioned and sold.

-One major concern the Dog nutrition bible's authors have about commercial dog food is the claims that foods are made for either puppies, aged dogs or working dogs etc. Yes these manufactured foods are tweaked to allow for product diversification (like Coke making small and large bottles with slightly different flavours).
+One major concern the Dog nutrition bible's authors have about commercial dog food is the claims that foods are made for either puppy, aged dogs or working dogs etc. Yes these manufactured foods are tweaked to allow for product diversification (like Coke making small and large bottles with slightly different flavours).
 And the leading brands do make commercial dog food with the dogs health as a priority.
 HOWEVER if all these different products are really required, you may wonder how have dogs and cats survived in the wild for all these centuries without these options?

 I have written articles that looked both at the nutrients inherent in readily available meats, as well as how to feed a puppy on a raw meat diet.
 A natural meat diet far exceeds or minimum requirements.
 But at the end of the day, supermarket discount specials on bulk purchases and the convenience of a one stop shopping experience have for the last fifty years irrevocably changed a dogs diet, or at least what people feed them, not always for the better.